 Table 3 reports the cost of the Agency's governmental activities.
 The table also shows each activity's net cost (total cost less revenues provided for specific programs).
-Net cost of services for the Head Start Cluster was used to acquire grant funded equipment and property which has been capitalized in the statement of net assets.
+Net cost of services for Head Start was used to acquire grant funded equipment and property which has been capitalized in the statement of net assets.

-Table 3

-Net Cost of Governmental Activities
+Table 3 Net Cost of Governmental Activities